 "I agree with everything in your article When Your Child Gets Angry: Here's Your Gameplan, but I can't remember all that in the heat of the moment.
 Can you give us a (very) short version?"

-is right.
+idea!
 Everyone needs the short version on their refrigerator.
-Here's the cheat sheet on what to do when
+Here's the cheat sheet on what to do when your child gets angry.

-5. Acknowledge your child's perspective, even if you don't agree with it.
-Rage doesn't dispel until it feels heard.
+3. Listen, and Acknowledge your child's perspective, even if you don't agree with it.
+In any disagreement, each person thinks they're

 Less drama.
 More love.